Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Proofs for entropically-regularized barycenters

 We now overview the proof strategy; proofs are then provided in the subsequent subsections.
 Throughout this section let $P$ be supported on $\mathcal{K}_{1/\sqrt{\kappa}, \sqrt{\kappa}}$, the subset of matrices in $\psd$ with eigenvalues in the range $[1/\sqrt\kappa,\sqrt\kappa]$.

 An important observation driving our analysis is that the gradient of the KL divergence at $\Sigma$ has the following form:

 This can be shown by observing that

 computing the Euclidean gradient, and appealing to Fact~\ref{fact:bures_gradient} in Appendix~\ref{scn:facts}.
-This gradient identity is convenient for applying our generalized geodesic convexity results and allows us to prove the following Lemma in Subsection~\ref{subsec:ent_trap}.
-Put $\Sigma^+:= \exp_{\Sigma}(-\eta \nabla F_{\gamma}(\Sigma))$.
+This gradient identity is convenient for applying our eigenvalue control and allows us to prove the following Lemma in Subsection~\ref{subsec:ent_trap}.
+Put $\Sigma^+ \deq \exp_{\Sigma}(-\eta \nabla F_{\gamma}(\Sigma))$.